13 Lifestyle and Medications

 print("finishing")

-new_gp_dfs <- do.call("rbind", new_gp_dfs)
+<- do.call("rbind", new_gp_dfs)

-rest_surv_df <- surv_df[!(surv_df$eid %in% good_to_use_eid),]
+new_gp_dfs <- surv_df[!(surv_df$eid %in% good_to_use_eid),]

-rest_surv_df$end_time <- rest_surv_df$time
+rest_surv_df $end_time <- rest_surv_df$time

-final_df <- rbind(new_gp_dfs, rest_surv_df)
+rest_surv_df<- rbind(new_gp_dfs, rest_surv_df)

-if(!all(final_df$eid %in% surv_objs[[1]]$eid)){
+final_df if(!all(final_df$eid %in% surv_objs[[1]]$eid)){

 print("BAD: EID SHOULD NOT BE THERE")